quickwit-oss/tantivy/fastfield_codecs/README.md

 A codec needs to implement 2 traits:

-A reader implementing `FastFieldCodecReader` to read the codec.
+- A reader implementing `FastFieldCodecReader` to read the codec.
-A serializer implementing `FastFieldCodecSerializer` for compression estimation and codec name + id.
+- A serializer implementing `FastFieldCodecSerializer` for compression estimation and codec name + id.

+### Tests

 Once the traits are implemented test and benchmark integration is pretty easy (see `test_with_codec_data_sets` and `bench.rs`).